cartalyst/sentry/docs/authentication/authenticate.md

 `$remember`                  | bool            | false         | Remember if the user is authenticated or not for auto logging in.

 `returns` bool
-`throws`  LoginFieldRequiredException, UserNotFoundException, UserNotActivatedException, UserSuspendedException, UserBannedException
+`throws`  LoginRequiredException, UserNotFoundException, UserNotActivatedException, UserSuspendedException, UserBannedException

 ####Example